seek4science/seek/tech/upgrading.md

     minor: 13
     patch: 2

-## General notes about versions and upgrading
+## Upgrading between patch versions (e.g. between 1.2.0 and 1.2.1)

-**When upgrading between minor versions (i.e. from 0.11.x to 0.13.x)** it is necessary to run a seek:upgrade rake task to perform upgrade changes and import any new data.
-The upgrade task may require an internet connection, and sometimes can take some time to run, so please be patient.
-There are instructions for upgrading between each minor version listed below, but they will generally follow the same pattern.
-Upgrading to version 0.18 is an exception and involves some additional steps - due to the upgrade of the required versions of Rails and Ruby.

-**When upgrading between patch versions (i.e between 1.2.0 and 1.2.1)** it should only be necessary to run *bundle install* and the *db:migrate* rake task.
-Using seek:upgrade should still work, but could take a lot of unnecessary time.
+It should only be necessary to run *bundle install* and the *db:migrate* rake task.
+Using *seek:upgrade* should still work, but could take a lot of unnecessary time.

 ## Steps to upgrade from 1.1.x to 1.2.x